 The Atkins Reservoir was one of the first surface water supplies developed for the Town in the 1930s.
 It has a watershed area of 5.7 square miles, a surface area of 51 acres, and a storage capacity of 200 million gallons.
 The chart below presents water levels at Atkins Reservoir for 2019 compared to the last three years (2016, 2017 & 2018) and the 15-yr average.

 The chart below presents precipitation data for 2019 compared to data from the last three years (2018, 2017 & 2016) and to the 10-yr average.
-Data is presented as the average daily rainfall per month.
+Data is presented as the average daily rainfall per month (data for October 2019 is average through October 18th).

 State Drought Management Task Force